Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 Let us summarize the non-perturbative situation.
 Osborn's $\tilde{a}$-function is a function of the running coupling constants at the given energy scale alone, but it is not obvious if it shows monotonicity.
 The averaged $c$-function $c^M_d$ is by definition monotonically decreasing, but it is not (a priori) defined as a function of the running coupling constants alone and presumably it is not.
 Finally, the averaged dilaton scattering amplitude $\bar{\alpha}$ is monotonically decreasing once we assume the optical theorem, but it is again not (a priori) obvious if it is a function of the running coupling constants alone.
 In the perturbative approach, they differ at $\mathcal{O}(\mathcal{B}^3)$ or higher but we could not see this distinction at $\mathcal{O}(\mathcal{B}^2)$.\footnote{The difference in the integrated form was discussed in \cite{Anselmi:2001yp} as a sum rule.
 The positivity of the difference is tricky due to the contact terms.}

-In principle, the counterterms discussed here might modify the argument for the equivalence between scale invariance and conformal invariance, but the effect is always higher order $\sim \mathcal{O}(\mathcal{B}^4)$, so it does not change the perturbative conclusion in section \ref{svc}.
+In principle, the counterterms discussed here might modify the argument for the enhancement from scale invariance to conformal invariance, but the effect is always higher order $\sim \mathcal{O}(\mathcal{B}^4)$, so it does not change the perturbative conclusion in section \ref{svc}.
 The perturbative proof --- both from the analysis of $\tilde{a}$-function \cite{Fortin:2012hn} based on the local renormalization group analysis \cite{Osborn:1991gm} and from the dilaton scattering amplitude \cite{Luty:2012ww} --- that scale invariance implies conformal invariance is therefore robust.\footnote{See also appendix of \cite{Nakayama:2012sn} for the comment that Osborn's argument essentially implies that scale invariance must be enhanced to conformal invariance in perturbation theory.
 The argument there is not modified either.}